c0nf1den71al/examtopics-question-parser/README.md

 # Examtopics Question Parser
 A python script to parse questions from ExamTopics question dumps.
 The script turns the raw input into an interactive quiz.
+This script is a proof of concept and is for educational purposes only.
+I take no credit or responsibility for the content found on ExamTopics.

 ### Currently Supported Features
 * Parses a raw question dump from ExamTopics into a quiz.